MayCXC/maycxc.github.io/_posts/2019-3-28-pretending-pointers.md

 something similar with one length arrays.
-You do get a sane way to add mutable behaviors to classes, instead of the humiliating `private Foo f; public Foo getFoo(); public void setFoo(Foo f);` pattern they teach in school.
+You do get a sane way to add mutable behaviors to classes, instead of the humiliating `private Foo f; public Foo getFoo(); public void setFoo(Foo f);` pattern we all learn in school.
 Finally, you get the groundwork for reference based data type implementations, and a functioning stack and queue, in about twenty five sloc.
-Now gib internship pls, I know how to makes the codes :^)
+I really need a job.